 PEER2PEER- The SAFE Grant Program

 SAFE and the Division of Student Affairs have partnered to administer a grant program open to SORC registered student organizations.
-The program was created to provide comprehensive, discussion-based education around consent, bystander intervention and healthy relationships.
+The program was created to provide comprehensive, discussion-based education around consent, bystander intervention, healthy relationships, and survivor support.
 Participating student organizations are eligible for a $200 grant from the Division of Student Affairs after successful completion of two SAFE programs.
 The grant must be used to advance the mission of their organization or the University's sexual violence prevention efforts.

-- Organizations must commit to hosting two SAFE presentations, and successfully complete the presentations during the 2021-2022 academic year.
+- Organizations must commit to hosting two SAFE presentations and successfully complete the presentations during the 2022-2023 academic year.